Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 ## Let's break down the component

-### Button

-First thing's first, we have the Button component, notice that it is typed as **B**utton and not button that is because it is not an ordinary HTML button, it is a Blazorise button component!
-This means it can take parameters, to allow us to customize it further!
+First thing's first, we have the Button component, notice that it is typed as **B**utton and not **b**utton that is because it is not an ordinary HTML button, it is the Blazorise **B**utton component!
+This means it can take parameters and allow us to customize it!

+It's important to note, that all Blazor components must be named in PascalCase, this is necessary for them to be treated as components by the razor compiler.
+If you don't do this, they will not be treated as razor markup, rather, as regular HTML elements.

-> Just like other Blazorise components, this button is framework-agnostic, meaning you may use Bootstrap, TailwindCSS, or any other supported frameworks!
+Just like other Blazorise components, this button is framework-agnostic, meaning you may use Bootstrap, TailwindCSS, or any other supported frameworks!

 ### The parameters

-We have just enough parameters to allow for the exact customization necessary,
+We have just enough of them to allow for the exact customization necessary, while keeping the component very simple to use.
+We will write this code once, and re-use it multiple times all around our application.
+This is the beauty of DRY and Component based front-end frameworks.

-Here is a breakdown of what each one does:
+Here is a breakdown of what each parameter does:
 1. `Platform` - The platform of the share button.
 The user will pass the platforms which will are statically defined inside the Platform record.
 2. `ChildContent` - The markup displayed inside the button.
 See [blazor-university](https://blazor-university.com/templating-components-with-renderfragements/).
 3. `Size` - The size of the button, this is a Blazorise class, so we can use Small, Medium, Large etc.
 4. `AdditionalAttributes` - Any additional attributes the user passes to the button.
 Will directly be applied to the underlying button component.
 See [blazor-university](https://blazor-university.com/components/capturing-unexpected-parameters/).

+To define parameters in Blazor, we use a publicly accessible property, with the `[Parameter]` attribute!

+You may be wondering, what `[EditorRequired]` does, well, it is a really useful attribute.
+It marks a regular Parameter required, meaning that we will see warnings in our IDE when we don't pass the required parameters to our component.
+This is extremely useful to prevent accidental bugs while writing Blazor components.
+Because Blazor components are strongly typed, there is little to no room for making mistakes while using them.

 ---

 ## Define the brand colors in brands.css

-Here are some colors, you may expand this further as you need
+Let's create another file inside the `/wwwroot/` folder.
+Let's name it `brands.css`.
+This CSS file will hold all of our brand colors.
+Here are some example colors, which you may expand further as you need to add more brands!

 ```html|Brands
 .bg-x {